 It reports that this commit introduced a new feature (

-building/12976), with the above attributes (which are empty except for the goemetry itself, since we did not specify them).
+building/12976) with the above attributes (which are empty except for the geometry, itself, since we did not specify them).

-There is actually no need to use the full identifiers of the commits.
-You can abbreviate them, for instance using the first five digits, as in the next example.
+There is no need to use the full identifiers of the commits.
+You can abbreviate them, e.g. using the first five digits, as in the next example.

 $ geogig diff fc9e9 c1a07

-If there is ambiguity and any of those shortened identifiers cannot be resolved to one and only one full identifier, GeoGig will tell you to enter a more detailed one.
+If there is ambiguity and any of those shortened identifiers cannot be resolved to one and only one full identifier, GeoGig will tell you to enter a more detailed identifier.

-The first identifier is the original version, while the second one is the final version.
-Reversing them will give you the opposite difference
+The first identifier is the original version, while the second is the final version.
+Reversing them will give you the opposite difference.

 $ geogig diff c1a07 fc9e9 9efbde...
 000000... e0c8d1...
 000000...
 R buildings/12976

-R) are not detailed like in the case of additions (
+R) are not detailed as in the case of additions (

 A).
-Just the name of the removed feature is shown instead.
+Only the name of the removed feature is shown.